ControlCore-Project/concore/fri/DOCKER-README.md

 ````
 Optional command:- To run docker commands without sudo
 ````
-$ sudo usermod -aG docker <laptop_username>
+$ sudo usermod -aG docker <system_username>
 ````
-The above command add the laptop username in the docker group, Restart the system to complete the process.
+The above command add the system username in the docker group, Restart the system to complete the process.

 After restart run